teleprint-me/lehmer.c/docs/lehmer/Modular-Arithmetic.md

 $$0 \leq r < |d|$$

-We can define this as for all $r$ within the set of integers such that the absolute value of $d$ is positive.
+We can define this as for all $r$ within the set of integers such that the absolute value of $|d|$ is positive.

 The more compact definition of this might look like the following: